 - A. Functions of the Standing Academic Performance Committee (APC) - 1.
-To review the academic performance of all pre-doctoral dental and dental hygiene students; - 2.
-To make recommendations to the Associate Dean for Academic Administration and/or the Dean regarding: - a.
-Students in current or potential academic difficulty; - b.
-Student progression through the program; - c.
-Students who have shown outstanding ability; - d.
-Students who may lack fitness for the profession. - 3.
-To set conditions under which students who have current or potential academic or other difficulties, or who may lack fitness for the profession may continue in class, lab or clinic.
-Such conditions may include but are not limited to: suspension from patient care, receiving professional counseling, anger management courses, or obtaining a medical, psychiatric or psychological examination, meeting with designated faculty on a scheduled basis, etc. - B. Composition of the APC for Dental Students - 1.
-There are five separate standing Academic Performance Committees, one for each class (DS1, DS2, DS3, DS4) plus one for the Accelerated Dental Program (ADP).
-These committees are composed of the course directors or their informed designee(s) for each term. - 2.
-The APCs for dental students will be chaired by the Associate Dean for Academic Administration or his/her designee, who attends in a non-voting capacity. - 3.
+To review the academic performance of all pre-doctoral dental and dental hygiene students - 2.
+To make recommendations to the Interim Assistant Dean for Academic Administration and/or the Dean regarding: - a.
+Students in current or potential academic difficulty - b.
+Student progression through the program - c.
+Students who have shown outstanding ability - d.
+Students who may lack fitness for the profession - 3.
+To set conditions under which students who have current or potential academic or other difficulties, or who may lack fitness for the profession may continue in class, lab, or clinic.
+Such conditions may include but are not limited to suspension from patient care, receiving professional counseling, anger management courses, or obtaining a medical, psychiatric or psychological examination, meeting with designated faculty on a scheduled basis, etc.

+B. Composition of the APC for Dental Students

+- 1. There are five separate standing Academic Performance Committees, one for each class (DS1, DS2, DS3, DS4) plus one for the Accelerated Dental Program (ADP).
+These committees are composed of the course directors, module directors for integrated courses, and clinic leads as necessary or their informed designee for each term. - 2.
+The Interim Assistant Dean for Academic Administration or his /her designee, who attends in a non-voting capacity, will chair the APCs for dental students. - 3.
 The Assistant Dean of Student Services & Enrollment Management is required to serve on the APCs in a non-voting ex-officio capacity.
-The Assistant Dean for Clinic Administration or the Clinic Lead is required to serve on the DS3 and DS4 APCs, in a non-voting ex-officio capacity. - C. Composition of the APC for Dental Hygiene Students - 1.
-There are two separate Academic Performance Committees, one for each class (DH1 and DH2).
+The Assistant Dean for Clinic Administration or the Clinic Lead is required to serve on the DS3 and DS4 APCs, in a non-voting ex-officio capacity.

+C. Composition of the APC for Dental Hygiene Students

+- 1. There are two separate Academic Performance Committees, one for each class (DH1 and DH2).
 Committees are composed of the course directors or their informed designee(s) for each term.
-Both Dental Hygiene APCs are chaired by the Associate Dean for Academic Administration or his/her designee, who attends in a non-voting capacity. - 2.
-The Assistant Dean of Student Services & Enrollment Management, the Director of Dental Hygiene Division, and the Assistant Dean for Clinical Administration are required to serve on the APCs in a nonvoting ex-officio capacity. - D. Composition of the APC for Dental Residents - 1.
-There is a combined standing Academic Performance Committee, representing Advanced Education in General Dentistry (AEGD), Graduate Endodontics, Graduate Orthodontics, and Graduate Periodontics programs.
-The committee is composed of the program director(s), or their informed designee(s), for each program year.
-If by request of the Associate Dean for Academic Administration, or a program director, the DS4 APC will review the status of students enrolled in the Accelerated Dental Program during any dental school academic term.

-- 2. The APC for dental residents will be chaired by the Associate Dean for Academic Administration or his/her designee, who attends in a non-voting capacity. - 3.
+The Interim Assistant Dean for Academic Administration or his /her designee, who attends in a non-voting capacity, chairs both Dental Hygiene APCs. - 2.
+The Assistant Dean of Student Services & Enrollment Management, the Director of Dental Hygiene Division, and the Assistant Dean for Clinical Administration are required to serve on the APCs in a nonvoting ex-officio capacity.

+D. Composition of the APC for Dental Residents

+- 1. There is a combined standing Academic Performance Committee representing Advanced Education in General Dentistry (AEGD), Graduate Endodontics, Graduate Orthodontics, and Graduate Periodontics programs.
+The committee is composed of the program director(s) or their informed designee(s), for each program year.
+If by request of the Interim Assistant Dean for Academic Administration or a program director, the DS4 APC will review the status of students enrolled in the Accelerated Dental Program during any dental school academic term. - 2.
+The Interim Assistant Dean for Academic Administration or his /her designee, who attends in a non-voting capacity, will chair the APC for dental residents. - 3.
 The Assistant Dean of Student Services & Enrollment Management is required to serve on the APC in a non-voting ex-officio capacity.
-The Assistant Dean for Clinic Administration is required to serve on the Graduate Program APC, in a non-voting ex-officio capacity. - 4.
-The procedures for the standing APC, and any necessary special APC sessions, will follow the procedural operation, appeals, post-appeal review, and other provisions, as outlined for the Dental and Dental Hygiene Program APCs.
+The Assistant Dean for Clinic Administration is required to serve on the Graduate Program APC in a non-voting ex-officio capacity. - 4.
+The procedures for the standing APC, and any necessary special APC sessions, will follow the procedural operation, appeals, post-appeal review, and other provisions as outlined for the Dental and Dental Hygiene Program APCs.